Social Icons

 Directed by James Whale

-Unlike the prequel, this sequel to the classic 1931 movie Frankenstein is far from being a cinema pull, the long wait till we see the Bride and the disappointing climax after seeing her made the movie for me seem like a waste, as my anticipation for a great meeting between the two monsters was less than 7 minutes, and ended in a tragedy.
+Unlike the prequel, this sequel to the classic 1931 movie Frankenstein is far from being a cinematic draw.
+The long wait to see the Bride and the disappointing climax after her reveal made the movie feel like a waste for me.
+My anticipation for a great meeting between the two monsters lasted less than seven minutes and ended in tragedy.

-I must admit it seemed to me like the studio just wanted to milk the franchise, as the story itself was not strong and the screenplay was less than appealing.
+I must admit, it seemed to me like the studio just wanted to milk the franchise, as the story itself wasn’t strong, and the screenplay was less than appealing.

-The movie follows immediately from where the last movie stopped; Frankenstein (1931) ended with the burning of the monster in a barn, and the throwing down Frankenstein from the top of the barn.
-Frankenstein survived the fall, and the monster survived the fire.
-The movie has some Christian spiritual undertone and Christian imagery could be found throughout the film.
-There is also a scene of the Monster trussed in a cruciform pose.
+The movie picks up immediately where the last one left off.
+Frankenstein (1931) ended with the monster burning in a barn and Frankenstein being thrown from the top of it.
+In this sequel, Frankenstein survives the fall, and the monster survives the fire.
+The movie has some Christian spiritual undertones, with Christian imagery scattered throughout.
+There’s even a scene where the Monster is tied up in a cruciform pose.

-The movie’s plot has our lead Henry Frankenstein (the monster’s creator: note the monster is not named Frankenstein but the name caught on as Frankenstein was the name of the man who made the monster) abandoning all his plans to create life and desired to retire and be with his new wife but those plans changed when he got a visit from his old mentor Dr. Pretorius who too had been working on creating life but needed Frankenstein’s touch to make for himself a female Frankenstein.
+The plot follows Henry Frankenstein (the monster’s creator—note that the monster isn’t named Frankenstein, but the name stuck because Frankenstein was the man who made him).
+Henry abandons his plans to create life and decides to retire with his new wife.
+However, his plans change when his old mentor, Dr. Pretorius, visits him.
+Pretorius has also been working on creating life but needs Frankenstein’s expertise to create a female counterpart for the monster.

-The movie was directed by English director James Whale, who was successful in the direction of the first movie Frankenstein, and the next success The Invisible Man (1933).
-James was called to work on this movie because of the way he pulled a success of the first.
+The movie was directed by English director James Whale, who successfully directed the first Frankenstein and later The Invisible Man (1933).
+Whale was brought back for this sequel because of his success with the first film.

-The movie’s makeup artist Jack Pierce, who did the makeup of the Frankenstein monster in the first movie, modified the appearance of the monster to show the after effects of the mill fire which the monster sustained in the first movie, as the movie progressed you will notice that the wounds were fading off to indicate healing.
-Another thing to notice in the movie is the monster’s inability to move his left hand.
+The movie’s makeup artist, Jack Pierce, who designed the monster’s look in the first film, modified the monster’s appearance to show the aftereffects of the mill fire from the previous movie.
+As the film progresses, you’ll notice the wounds fading to indicate healing.
+Another detail to note is the monster’s inability to move his left hand.

 0 comments: